HauntedBees/sonic/README.md

-# sonic - an unethical consumption database
+# sonic - a relational database visualization

 ## wut
-A resource for tracking shitty things companies do, and finding out what companies own the companies you think aren't as shitty.
+A web app that displays relationships between entities and data points about those entities - for example, if A is a parent of B and C, and C has some data, you will see C's data point on B's page as a related entity, on A's page as a child entity, and so on.
+Admin users can add entities, link them, add data points, and assign categories to both the entities and data points.
+Users can search for entities, browse entities and data points by name and category, and view graphs showing the relationships between entities.

+This web app was developed for [sonic - an unethical consumption database](https://www.hauntedbees.com/sonic.html), a website that shows corporations and brands, their often hidden relationships, and questionable behaviors from them (i.e. companies that use child labor, CEOs assaulting employees).

+This code can be used for any relational data, but there is some terminology directly tied to the "corporations and their issues" relationship which can easily be changed; the logic itself is largely agnostic to the intended use.

 ## license
-The source code is licensed with the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) and all text is licensed with the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+The source code is licensed with the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) and all text in the code and database are licensed with the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+All corporate logos belong to their respective owners, and the "THERE IS NO SUCH THING
+AS ETHICAL CONSUMPTION UNDER CAPITALISM" image is from a meme - source currently unknown.

 ## why
 I got tired of seeing #hip new products from #trendy new companies only to find out they were subsidiaries of garbage corporations.

 ## requirements
-For the frontend it's just a website.
-To make meaningful changes it'd probably be a good idea to get [Node.js](https://nodejs.org/en/) and run the build steps below.
-The backend uses PHP and interacts with a MySQL or MariaDB database.
+The frontend is a VueJS website.
+The backend is written in PHP and interacts with a MySQL/MariaDB database.

 ## dependencies
 The following node packages are used: